 Is it worthwhile to get a retest methane test of soil: Generally Not.
-Sometimes a methane test will show high results of the hazardous soil-gas on a property.
+Sometimes a methane test will show high results of the hazardous soil gas on a property.
 And developers will try a retest methane test to get “favorable results.”
-Regardless, there is a general legal requirement to still submit the original test data (whether it has higher or lower methane levels).
+Regardless, there is a general legal requirement to still submit the original test data (whether it has higher or lower methane soil gas levels).
 This is a public health code concern governed by law, and delves into the matter of developer ethics.
 The rule is to submit the original report with the retest methane test report for the agency to review.
 And even when multiple reports indicate conflicting data; more than likely the agency will use the highest overall results.
 Thus, retesting in hopes of “favorable results” can be pointless and a waste of money.
-Updated April 8, 2020.
+Updated July 21, 2021.

 The City of Los Angeles Department of Building and Safety (also known as the LADBS agency) has distinguished methane zones and methane buffer zones.
 Additionally, the Los Angeles Fire Department (also known as the LAFD agency) has oversight.
 As a result, methane mitigation standards apply.
 And therefore, a methane test becomes necessary.
 Other cities and counties also administer the same methane test policies.
 Cities like Huntington Beach have their own standards, while others may reference the LADBS policies and guidelines directly.

 Building Safety Codes base the standard on the highest overall test result.
 This is referred to as the design methane concentration, and the LADBS and LAFD establish the site design level accordingly.
 For Example, consider a scenario with two methane test reports by different companies.
 The first methane test reports Level 5, and the retest methane test reports Level 4.
 In this case, the agency is likely to use the highest methane test, which is Level 5.

 Methane Barrier Requirements